CallerAPI/caller-id-api/README.md

 # Caller ID API

-The Caller ID API names the caller and flags spam for one phone number.
-A carrier shows that result in its own app and sells it as a white-label value-added service (VAS).
-Subscribers pay for the caller name and the spam warning.
-The add-on raises average revenue per user (ARPU).
+CallerAPI helps carriers, CPaaS, UCaaS and VoIP providers increase ARPU by offering voice fraud protection to their customers.
+Get Tier 1 level intelligence, sell it under your own brand, make your users and regulators happy while increasing profits.

-One GET returns the business name, a spam verdict, and the complaint evidence.
+One GET returns the business name, a spam status, and the complaint evidence.
 The carrier keeps its own brand on the screen.
 Get a key in the [dashboard](https://callerapi.com/dashboard).
 Plans are on the [pricing page](https://callerapi.com/pricing).

 ## Sell it as a white-label VAS